 What’s On In July in Sussex

 July already?
-The summer is well and truly upon us and here is our round up of some of the best of what’s on in July in Sussex.
+The summer is well and truly upon us and here is our round up of some of the best of what’s on in July in Sussex in 2026.

 Medieval Weekend Festival, Arundel Castle

-Arundel Castle comes alive with the excitement of its Medieval Festival Weekend, and this time the clocks are turning back to 1471.
-Set against the backdrop of the lower lawns, visitors can join in the Earl of Arundel’s grand celebration of the end of the War of the Roses.
-Highlights include a thrilling knights’ foot tournament and a dramatic archery contest featuring competitors from England, France, Poland, and the Holy Roman Empire.
+Arundel Castle comes alive with the excitement of its Medieval Festival Weekend, and this time the clocks are turning back to 1474.
+Set against the backdrop of the lower lawns, visitors can join in the Earl of Arundel’s grand celebration of the birth of his first grandson with a Knight’s Foot Tournament, and an archery contest between four nations… England, France, Poland, and the Holy Roman Empire.

 Explore the tented encampment and a bustling market, where historic crafts and skills are brought to life through engaging demonstrations.
 Behold spectacular displays of combat, falconry, fire eating and, of course, archery.